ansible/ansible-rulebook/docs/actions.rst

      - Description
      - Required
    * - delay
-     - A numeric value about how long to wait before shutting down, default 0.0
+     - A numeric value about how long to wait in seconds before shutting down, default 60.0
      - No
    * - message
      - A message to be associated with this shutdown
      - No
+   * - kind
+     - Kind of shutdown can be either **graceful** or **now**. default is graceful.
+     - No

 | Generate a shutdown event which will terminate the ansible-rulebook process.
 | If there are multiple rule-sets running in your rule book, issuing a shutdown will cause
 | all other rule-sets to end, care needs to be taken to account for running playbooks which
 | can be impacted when one of the rule set decides to shutdown.
+A shutdown message is
+| broadcast to all running rule-sets.

 Example: